humanmade/altis-local-chassis/docs/README.md

 ## Using HTTPS locally

-Local Chassis will generate a HTTPS security certificate you can use to run your local environment over HTTPS.
+Local Chassis will generate an HTTPS security certificate you can use to run your local environment over HTTPS.
 The file will be located in the `/chassis` directory, by default it will be called `altis.local.cert` but if you have customised the `hosts` in `config.local.yaml` it will use the first host name in that list for the file name.

 Once your VM is running run the following command to install the certificate: